 Photography by Natalie Weiss (except where noted).

-Above: A dark green metal gate at the front of the driveway on rue Cels.
-To see Nicolas and Cécile's garden, see our post on Gardenista: In the Garden and Atelier with Cécile Daladier.
+Above: A dark green metal gate at the front of the driveway on Rue Cels.
+For a look at Nicolas and Cécile’s garden, see our post on Gardenista: In the Garden and Atelier with Cécile Daladier.

 Above L: Concrete floors and an iron structure in a super-washed-out blue.
 Above R: A garland of colored felt flags hangs over the stairs.

 Above: On the second floor, above the atelier, is the spacious living room.
 During the renovation, Nicolas changed the height of the ceiling to give the room more space and light.
 In the corner, a Noguchi lamp—Cécile’s prized possession.
 “Everything I do is inspired by Noguchi,” she explains.